mccuecode/work_examples/README.md

 # Pioneer_Git

-Example code of webscraping several Texas counties at one time using Python, SQL and selenium to manipulate search engines
+Example codes of python, SQL and webscraping algorythms.

 In typical webscraping the python extension, REQUESTS, can be used to do most work.
 Texas has javascript based search so an alternative method needed to be used.